blackfennec-org/blackfennec/docs/source/domain_model/index.rst

 The Domain Model
 """"""""""""""""

 The currently documented domain model is depicted below.
-To read more about the components I will have to refer you to the table of contents at the top of the page.
+To read more about the components take a look at the table of contents at the top of the page.

 .. uml::